Learn something new every day

 The Small Computer System Interface command protocol defines several dozen operations.
 Commands for managing devices, gathering status and transferring data are included.
 Four variations exist for reading data from a device in addition to four different write commands.
 The 32-bit Cyclic Redundancy Check (CRC32) method has been used for data transfers since 1996, when the SCSI-3 specification was released.

 By the early 2000s, the SCSI bus clock frequency had increased to 160 Megahertz (MHz) with the Ultra 640 specification.
 The parallel nature of SCSI began to cause termination and cabling problems at very high speeds.
 These issues were resolved by redesigning SCSI to transport data serially, rather than in parallel.
 The changes were implemented in the late 2000s as Serial Attached SCSI (SAS).
-An important variation, Fibre Channel Arbitrated Loop (FC-AL) uses a very fast clock—4 Gigahertz (GHz)— with optical fibre cables.
+An important variation, Fiber Channel Arbitrated Loop (FC-AL) uses a very fast clock—4 Gigahertz (GHz)— with optical fiber cables.

 SAS provides several advantages over parallel SCSI besides higher device throughput.
 Device connections are hot-swappable, meaning they can be unplugged and plugged in as needed without powering down servers.
 SAS is compatible with Serial Advanced Technology Attachment (SATA) storage devices.
 This allows the lower-priced and more popular SATA drives—the successor to IDE—to be used with advanced SCSI-based technology.
 SAS also improves fault isolation over the original Small Computer System Interface.